List of Sabrina Carpenter concert tours: Singular Tour (2019)

-The Singular Tour is the third concert tour by American singer Sabrina Carpenter, in support of her third and fourth studio albums, Singular: Act I (2018) and Singular: Act II (2019).
+The Singular Tour was the third concert tour by American singer Sabrina Carpenter, in support of her third and fourth studio albums, Singular: Act I (2018) and Singular: Act II (2019).
 The tour began on March 2, 2019, in Orlando, Florida at the Universal Studios Park and concluded on April 11, 2019, in Singapore at the Kallang Theater.

 Background

-On December 21, 2018, Carpenter announced the Asia leg of the Singular Tour.
-On January 28, 2019, Carpenter announced the North American leg of the tour along with the addition of the Singapore show on the Asia Leg.
+On December 21, 2018, Carpenter announced the Asian leg of the Singular Tour.
+On January 28, 2019, Carpenter announced the North American leg of the tour along with the addition of the Singapore show on the Asian leg.
 On February 1, 2019, tickets for both legs went on sale.
 On February 22, 2019, Carpenter announced that Maggie Lindemann would be the opening act for the North American leg of the tour.

 Setlist

 This setlist is from the show in Orlando on March 2, 2019.
 It does not represent all concerts for the duration of the tour.